vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 TKG management cluster is the first component that you deploy to get started with Tanzu Kubernetes Grid.

-You can deploy the Management cluster in two ways:
+There are two ways to deploy the management cluster:

 1. Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.
-This is the recommended method if you are installing a TKG Management cluster for the first time.
+VMware recommends this method if you are installing a TKG Management cluster for the first time.
-1. Create and edit YAML configuration files, and use them to deploy a management cluster with the CLI commands.
+1. Create and edit YAML configuration files to use with CLI commands to deploy the management cluster.

 The TKG Installation user interface shows that, in the current version, it is possible to install TKG on vSphere (including VMware Cloud on AWS), AWS EC2, and Microsoft Azure.
 The UI provides a guided experience tailored to the IaaS, in this case on VMware Cloud on AWS.